 Religion in China needs some explaining to a Westerner because in China it is not quite the same concept; in China ’religion’ might be better translated as ‘guiding philosophy’.

 Many Chinese follow the traditions of more than one religion without feeling a sense of disloyalty, as different times call for different perspectives.
 There is a phrase “Three ways to one goal” that aptly describes how someone can follow Buddhism; Daoism and Confucianism at the same time without apparent conflict.
-There is no sense of lack of faith by attending different services of different religions all in one day.
+There is no sense of lack of faith by attending services of different religions all in one day.
 The lack of a concept of a ‘One True God’ makes the work of Christian missionaries very difficult.
 From about the 12th century Daoism and Buddhism became so entangled that it is difficult to distinguish them outside of monasteries.
-The famous book ‘Journey to the West’ which tells the tale of the bringing of Buddhism into China but has many Daoist and mythological elements.
+The famous book ‘Journey to the West’ tells the story of how Buddhism came to China but it has many Daoist and mythological elements.
 The non-absolutist attitude has led to limited religious strife, new ideas have been gradually and peacefully absorbed.
 Together with the main inter-woven strands of religion are the popular myths and local deities which have no theosophical grounding.

 An introduction to Chinese religion can not omit the reverence to the Emperor.
 The attitude to the Emperor had religious undertones, he was regarded as the ‘Son of Heaven’ and the main conduit to heaven.
 He was regarded as the representative of all people and to be universally respected and obeyed.
 The relative virtue of the Emperor's personal conduct reflected on all his people.